 CRUISE INTO KINDERGARTEN is an early learning program designed by our state librarians.
 The online site Cruise into Kindergarten offers an online board game, book lists and tips for encouraging your child to become an inquisitive reader.
 Copies of the brochure (which includes a paper version of the board game) are availabe in our library.

-ONE BOOK, LOTS OF FAMILY FUN - Kite Day: A Bear and Mole Story by Will Hillenbrand is the 2016 choice.
-(Read about Kite Day on our About Us page.)
-The 2015 choice, David Pizzoli's picture book Number One Sam, continues to engage our young readers.
+ONE BOOK, LOTS OF FAMILY FUN - Daniel Finds a Poem, by Micha Archer is the 2017 choice.
+Pairing carefully chosen words with tissue-paper and oil paint collage, Archer creates a gentle, lyrical world for Daniel and his animal friends to marvel over.
+(The 2016 choice, Kite Day: A Bear and Mole Story by Will Hillenbrand, continues to engage our young readers.
+The 2015 selection was David Pizzoli's picture book Number One Sam.)
 Reading aloud is one of the best activities you can do to prepare your child for school.

 Make time to read aloud every day, using lots of expression while taking time to enjoy the pictures and asking thought-provoking questions.
 Before reading the book: Look at the cover, point out the title and author.
 Ask your child to tell you everything he or she knows about riding a bus and going to school.
 While reading the book: Occasionally run your finger under the words as you read them.
 Use facial expressions and vary your voice.
 Ask questions about the story.
 Have your child help you read the repeated phrases.
 After reading the book: Talk about the emotions the children in the story felt.
 Point out their expressions in the drawings.